heli-fr/heli-fr/README.md

 - Minecraft Texture Pack Creation (Fixing 3D Model Textures & Creation of Mashup Packs)

 ## 🔹About Me:
 The name is Yuvraj (aka @heli_fr), I'm a 15-year-old student from New Delhi, India (GMT +05:30, IST).
 I’m learning to code while balancing school, and I’m passionate about building tools that improve QOL of world wide users and which make a real impact.
-Most of the time, i'm well offline engrosed in IRL related works, so i hardly have time to update my pending works regarding the things i'm into.
+I love listening to Hip-hop/Rap Music and I also like to drink coffee (cold-coffee to be exact).
+Theres' a catch, Most of the time, i'm well offline engrosed in IRL related works, so i hardly have time to update my pending works regarding the things i'm into.

 ### 🔹My Socials:
 - Discord: [heli_fr](https://discord.com/users/587605569439924224)